-When one talks about brutal knockout punches, the first name that definitely comes to mind is former WBC, WBA, and IBF Boxing Heavyweight World Champion “Iron” Mike Tyson.
+When one talks about brutal knockout punches in the sport of boxing, the first name that definitely comes to mind is former WBC, WBA, and IBF Boxing Heavyweight World Champion “Iron” Mike Tyson.
 Throughout his career, Tyson has been known to devastate his opponents with punches as hard as iron.
 In fact, he has also knocked out some of his opponents with a single punch – a feat that not just any heavyweight boxer can lay claim to.

 The indubitable power behind his punches have left many of his opponents unconscious (44 times to be exact), and to this day, he is considered to be one of the greatest heavyweight boxers in history.

 Today, Evolve Daily reveals the secrets behind Mike Tyson’s KO Punch:

 Cus D’Amato, Tyson’s coach, was an expert at utilizing head movement to make his fighters difficult targets.
 He developed the peek-a-boo boxing style, which included continuous movement of the head, trunk, and hips, especially after throwing punches.
 The deep inside slip, a trademark of D’Amato’s peek-a-boo style, required a fighter to slip inside his opponent’s jab and bend down deep to the left side.
 This put Tyson in the perfect position to land his counter punches, which most often turned out to be knockout punches.
 D’Amato realized that implementing the peek-a-boo style in Tyson’s fight game would increase his already devastating power.

 Throughout his career, Tyson has studied many boxers with quick hands.
 If you’ve ever watched Tyson shadowbox, you’d know the incredible speed he possessed, which is unusual for a heavyweight boxer.
 Unlike other boxers, his speed wasn’t in his footwork, it was in the way he slipped punches and went straight for the counter without hesitation.